About

 Your APR is higher because it includes the cost of loan fees amortized over the loan term.
 If you paid $3,000 in fees on a $250,000 loan, the APR accounts for that upfront cost spread over 30 years, making it a more accurate representation of your true borrowing cost.

-Related Loan Calculators
+Related Debt Management Calculators